Once in a great while, I encounter an online income training program that makes me stand up and take notice.

 The average salary for online transcription jobs comes in at around $15 per hour.
 Entry-level jobs start around $10 to $12 per hour and specialized transcription jobs, mostly those in the medical field, can fetch as much as $30 per hour.

 Like every other job, seniority, experience, and length of time with one company will all factor into how much you can make.

-How to earn more money with an online transcription job
+How to earn more money doing transcription jobs from home

 Janet Shaughnessy of Transcribe Anywhere has put together an incredible 7-Day Transcription mini-course that will help you get paid what you’re actually worth.